This website is best viewed in a browser that supports web standards.

 Other than that, just bring an open mind and a good attitude.

-If you decided what you want to major in or need to change your major, call us so we can adjust your schedule and SOAR group accordingly (660-562-1951).
-You can also change at SOAR if you need to, although it’s helpful if we have some advanced notice.
+If you need to change your major, you can do so when you register for SOAR or afterwards by calling us at at 660.562.1951.
+You can also change major at SOAR if you need to, although it's helpful if we have some advance notice.

 Remember to have an official transcript sent from any college through which you have completed any dual credit, AP, or college credit course.